Stabilizing Spiking Neuron Training: Detailed derivation of the conditions

+First we show that $Median[v]=0\implies Mean[x]=1/2$, where $x = \tilde{H}(v)$.
 In equation \ref{eq:marg} we write the marginal distribution of $p(x)=\int p(x|v)p(v)dv$, and the double integral is represented with one integration symbol.
-In the following equation we notice that $x$ does not depend probabilistically with $v$, but it is a deterministic dependence, since it is a function we know, $x=H(v)$, distribution that we represent with the delta function $p(x|v)=\delta(x - H(v))$.
-Then we integrate over $x$, and in the last equation we notice that integrating wrt the Heaviside is like restricting the integration limits from zero to infinity.
+Then, we notice that $x$ has a deterministic dependence on $v$, $x=H(v)$, which proprbabilistically is described by the delta function $p(x|v)=\delta(x - H(v))$.
+Then, we integrate over $x$, and in the last equation we notice that integrating with respect to the Heaviside is equivalent to restricting the integration limits from zero to infinity.

 If $Median[v]=0$, half of it's probability mass is on each side of $0$, so the last integral is equal to $1/2$, QED.

 Since working with medians is mathematically harder than working with means, we assume that $Mean[v]\approx Median[v]$, with the caveat that it will make the result approximate.
-To justify that they are similar, it can be shown that for a unimodal distribution $v\sim p(v)$ with the first two moments defined, we have $|Mean[v]-Median[v]|\leq\sqrt{0.6Var[v]}$ \citep{basu1997mean}.
+To justify that they are similar, it can be shown that for a unimodal distribution $v\sim p(v)$ with the first two moments defined, we have $|Mean[v]-Median[v]|\leq\sqrt{0.6Var[v]}$ \cite{basu1997mean}.
 We will proceed with this approximation in mind, and we will continue the development with means and not with medians.